gromacs/gromacs/docs/dev-manual/build-system.rst

 .. cmake:: GMX_COMPILER_WARNINGS

-   If set ``ON``, various compiler warnings are enabled for compilers that Jenkins uses for verification.
+   If set ``ON``, various compiler warnings are enabled for compilers that CI uses for verification.
-   Defaults to ``OFF`` when building from a source tarball so that users compiling with versions not tested on Jenkins are not exposed to our rather aggressive warning flags that can trigger a lot of warnings with, e.g., new versions of the compilers we use.
+   Defaults to ``OFF`` when building from a source tarball so that users compiling with versions not tested in CI are not exposed to our rather aggressive warning flags that can trigger a lot of warnings with, e.g., new versions of the compilers we use.
    When building from a git repository, defaults to ``ON``.